PROTEUS-SIM/PROTEUS/README.md

 **Note:** Users who only use the example flow data from [Zenodo](https://zenodo.org/records/10573662) do not have to install the vtkToolbox.

 The output of Musubi is in VTU format.
 You need the vtkToolbox to convert VTU data to a MATLAB readable format.
-- Download he VTU toolbox from [MATLAB File Exchange](https://nl.mathworks.com/matlabcentral/fileexchange/94993-vtktoolbox) or [GitHub](https://github.com/KIT-IBT/vtkToolbox).
+- Download the vtkToolbox from [MATLAB File Exchange](https://nl.mathworks.com/matlabcentral/fileexchange/94993-vtktoolbox) or [GitHub](https://github.com/KIT-IBT/vtkToolbox).
 - Copy the contents of vtkToolbox to `geometry_data/vtkToolbox`.

 ### Custom installation